Rudolf Steiner: Political engagement and social agenda

 Steiner became a well-known and controversial public figure during and after World War I. In response to the catastrophic situation in post-war Germany, he proposed extensive social reforms through the establishment of a Threefold Social Order in which the cultural, political and economic realms would be largely independent.
 Steiner argued that a fusion of the three realms had created the inflexibility that had led to catastrophes such as World War I. In connection with this, he promoted a radical solution in the disputed area of Upper Silesia, claimed by both Poland and Germany.
 His suggestion that this area be granted at least provisional independence led to his being publicly accused of being a traitor to Germany.

 Steiner opposed Wilson's proposal to create new European nations based around ethnic groups, which he saw as opening the door to rampant nationalism.
 Steiner proposed, as an alternative:

+Two Socialist German scholars say Steiner was racist and reactionary.